 - Gather important documents.
 In a crisis, the very last thing you’ll want to do is scramble to find necessary paperwork.
 Put copies of the following documents in a waterproof box or bag:

 - Information concerning medical needs and history, medications taken, medical care providers, etc. (the CDC has furnished this easy template)

 - Insurance cards and photo ID

 - Will, living will, power of attorney, etc.

 - Listing of any food and/or medication allergies

 - Contact details for loved ones and friends who must be alerted during an emergency

-Partnering with an experienced Portland dementia care agency, like Anthem Home Care, is a great way to make sure the seniors in your life will be well cared for in case of a natural disaster or some other emergency.
+Partnering with an experienced home care agency, like Anthem Home Care, is a great way to make sure the seniors in your life will be well cared for in case of a natural disaster or some other emergency.
 We’re prepared and proactive, with a plan in place for providing the care needed for seniors each and every day of the year, rain or shine, always keeping family and friends informed about any and all concerns.

 Get in touch with our team of in-home care professionals for additional tips and resources, or to arrange for a complimentary consultation within the comfort of home.
-For more information about how we can help the seniors you cherish stay healthy, and secure, call us any time at 361-643-2323 to learn about our home care assistance in Portland and the surrounding areas we serve.
+For more information about how we can help the seniors you cherish stay healthy, and secure, call us any time at 361-643-2323 to learn about our professional home care in Ingleside and the surrounding areas.